martinthomson/sup-ai/draft-thomson-aipref-sup.md

 3. Each preference is then processed in turn:

-   a.
-The preference is split into a label and a value
-      at the first EQUALS ("=", U+3D).
+   1. The preference is split into a label and a value at the first EQUALS ("=", U+3D).
       Preferences that do not contain an EQUALS ("=", U+3D) are skipped and processing continues with the next preference.

-   b.
-Spaces (U+20) and tabs (U+9) are trimmed from the start and end
-      of each label and value.
+   2. Spaces (U+20) and tabs (U+9) are trimmed from the start and end of each label and value.
       (ISSUE: move this up a step for SF compatibility and easier parsing?)

-   c.
-If the label is not understood by the automaton
-      or the label does not apply to the current usage, it is ignored and the processing continues with the next preference.
+   3. If the label is not understood by the automaton or the label does not apply to the current usage, it is ignored and the processing continues with the next preference.

-   d.
-If the value is the string "n" (a single U+6E),
-      the record for that the corresponding label is set to NO.
+   4. If the value is the string "n" (a single U+6E), the record for that the corresponding label is set to NO.

-   e.
-If the value is the string "y" (a single U+79),
-      and the current record for the corresponding label is UNKNOWN, that record is set to YES.
+   5. If the value is the string "y" (a single U+79), and the current record for the corresponding label is UNKNOWN, that record is set to YES.
+   {: type="a"}

 ## Determination {#deter}